 Looking for a job?
 4 strategies to help you prepare

-If part of your plan for the Year of the Pig involves looking for a job, then there are some easy steps you can take to set yourself up for success.
+If part of your plan for the Year of the Tiger involves looking for a job, then there are some easy steps you can take to set yourself up for success.

 1. Research your next role

 Be clear on exactly what it is you want from it.
 Be honest with yourself because the more precise your criteria, the better you’ll be able to narrow down your options.